 Please review the description of your State's crash reduction problem statement, goals, program activities and monitoring.
-Are there changes that need to be made for the upcoming fiscal year?
-Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.
+Do changes need to be made on this page for the upcoming fiscal year?
+Note: Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.

-- Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated.
+I understand that I must include the heading "Update for FY 2024" before adding my changes in the narrative section and then click "Save" to save the changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+If no is selected, this section will not be open for editing.

-The primary mission of the Federal Motor Carrier Safety Administration (FMCSA) is to reduce crashes, injuries and fatalities involving large trucks and buses.
-MCSAP partners also share the goal of reducing commercial motor vehicle (CMV) related crashes.
+FMCSA's primary mission is to reduce crashes, injuries and fatalities involving large trucks and buses.
+MCSAP partners also share the goal of reducing CMV-related crashes.